Almond butter is expensive…but with this almond butter recipe, you can make your own for half the price.

 Don’t Want to Make Your Own?

-If you don’t have a high-speed blender, you can still save money on almond butter by purchasing it through Thrive Market, an online store that sells healthy foods at wholesale prices.
-(Plus, existing Thrive Members get a free jar of coconut oil, while new members get a free coconut oil+ 30-day free trial + 15% off first purchase through that link).
+If you don’t have a high-speed blender, you can still save money on almond butter by purchasing it through Thrive Market, an online store that sells healthy foods at wholesale prices (Plus, new members get 20% off their first 3 orders!).
 There, it’s currently about $18, a savings of $6.

 - 3 cups raw organic almonds

 - Preheat oven to 250F, spread almonds on a baking sheet and cook for 10-15 minutes.